- What is Business Aviation?

 - Products & Services

-Occasionally a company airplane might be made available to employees for reasons not directly related to the business of the company.
-Businesses must be familiar with applicable rules, such as FAA, IRS and SEC regulations when conducting these flights.
+Occasionally a business airplane is made available to employees for reasons not directly related to the business of the company.
+Aircraft operators must be familiar with the tax and regulatory implications of these flights.

-Since in most cases the employee cannot pay the company non-business use by an employee is generally considered a taxable fringe benefit.
+In most cases since the employee cannot pay the company for non-business flights, there is a taxable fringe benefit to be calculated.
 The value of the flight, or a portion thereof, must be included in the employee’s income.
-In basic terms, whenever an employee or guest (including family members of the employee) uses a company airplane for non-business/personal use, the flight is taxable to the employee.

 Valuing Non-Business Flights

 When calculating the value of a flight deemed to be taxable, the IRS allows operators to choose between two different methods.
 The first method uses the fair market value or charter value of the flight.
 This method looks at the cost of chartering the same or comparable aircraft for the same or comparable flight.
-Of the two methods, the fair market value often produces a higher value for the flight.
 The second and more common method determines the value of the flight using a formula that the IRS calls the Standard Industry Fare Level (SIFL).
-The SIFL method is based on the distance traveled, size of the aircraft, the number of people accompanying the employee, and a multiple that is higher or lower depending on whether the employee is classified as “control” or “non-control.”
-There are numerous other considerations, which are addressed in NBAA’s Personal Use of Employer-Provided Aircraft Handbook.

 - NBAA Personal Use (SIFL) Calculator

 A provision contained in the American Jobs Creation Act of 2004 limits the ability of a company to deduct the aircraft expenses for certain non-business flights for specified individuals.
-Under the Act, the difference between the actual cost of personal entertainment flights taken by “specified individuals” and the amount included in income by these employees (based on SIFL or Fair Market Valuation), is disallowed as a deduction to the corporation.
+Under the Act, the difference between the actual cost of personal entertainment flights taken by “specified individuals” and the amount included in income by these employees is disallowed as a deduction to the corporation.

-- For additional information on IRS Notice 2005-45, proposed regulations under IRC Section 274, and related comments and articles, visit the American Jobs Creation Act of 2004 Web Resource.
+For additional, visit the American Jobs Creation Act of 2004 Web Resource.

 - Use Of Corporate Aircraft by Executives of Public Companies: Should Tax Consequences be Disclosed? , By Alvaro Pascotto